TreverHibbs/Programming_Assignments/README.md

 # assignments
-A incomplete collection of all my college assignments
+A incomplete collection of my college assignments